Ukraine at the 2016 Winter Youth Olympics

 Ukraine competed at the 2016 Winter Youth Olympics in Lillehammer, Norway from 12 to 21 February 2016.

 Some of the athletes later represented Ukraine at the Winter Olympics.
-Vladyslav Heraskevych (skeleton) competed at the 2018 and 2022 Winter Olympics.
+Vladyslav Heraskevych (skeleton) competed at the 2018, 2022 and 2026 Winter Olympics.
+Dmytro Mazurchuk (Nordic combined) represented Ukraine at the 2022 and 2026 Winter Olympics.
 Andriy Orlyk (cross-country skiing) represented Ukraine at the 2018 Winter Olympics.
-Yuliia Krol (cross-country skiing), Ivan Shmuratko (figure skating), Ihor Stakhiv and Andriy Lysetskyy (both luge), Dmytro Mazurchuk (nordic combined) represented Ukraine at the 2022 Winter Olympics.
+Yuliia Krol (cross-country skiing), Ivan Shmuratko (figure skating), Ihor Stakhiv and Andriy Lysetskyy (both luge) represented Ukraine at the 2022 Winter Olympics.
+Khrystyna Dmytrenko (biathlon) and Olena Smaha (luge) represented Ukraine at the 2026 Winter Olympics.